 Little Highness Play Cafe

-The fabulous family team behind the Highness Café and Tea Rooms, voted Time Out London’s most loved café 2016 have just given birth to a brand new offspring – the delightfully named Little Highness Play Cafe.
+The fabulous family team behind the Highness Café and Tea Rooms, welcome the delightfully named offspring – Little Highness Play Cafe.
 Cordon Bleu trained chef, Nes, has not only a crafted a menu laden with patisseries, cakes, salads and sandwiches but being a mum herself, has ensured every corner of the cafe is child-friendly from the much adored and sparkling-clean soft play area, buggy-parking nook and super array of sippy cups.
-Classes from didi dance will keep tots on thier toes and be sure to bag a French playdate with Coucou Loulou and their immersive and fun drop-in sessions.

 69 Highbury Park, London, N5 1UA